Cats have a reputation for being sun-seekers—but as much as they delight in their daily dose of vitamin D, even cats can overheat.

 4 Tasty Recipes for Frozen Cat Treats

-Making frozen cat treats at home is quick and easy – you probably already have the ingredients for at least one of these recipes.
-As an alternative to making homemade cat treats, you can also try putting a lickable treat like Tiki Cat Stix or Churu in the freezer for an hour before serving it.
+Making frozen cat treats at home is quick and easy—you probably already have the ingredients for at least one of these recipes.
+Short on time?
+Try putting a lickable treat like Tiki Cat Stix or Churu in the freezer for an hour before serving it.

 1. Tasty Tuna Treats